-The parking area at the lookout in Point Danger is rather small and can fill up quickly on the weekends.
-If it is indeed at capacity, you can try parking at nearby Rainbow Bay or Snapper Rocks, or on the nearby suburban streets.
+The parking area at the lookout in Point Danger is relatively small and can fill up quickly on the weekends.
+If it is at capacity, you can try parking at nearby Rainbow Bay or Snapper Rocks, or on the nearby suburban streets.

 About Point Danger

 Point Danger is a headland that marks the border between New South Wales and Queensland.
 It is situated at Tweed Heads and Coolangatta on the southern end of the Gold Coast.